OWASP/ASVS/SUPPORTERS.md

 We recognise various tiers of support and the amount of time the supporter is recognised for depends on the supporter level.

-On this page and the project web page, we will display the supporter's logo and link to their website.
+On this page and the project web page, we will display the supporter's logo and link to their website and we will publicise via Social Media as well.

 ## Maintaining Supporters (through time provision)